-One of the biggest restrictions on the N54 powered 135i, 335i and 535i is the factory catted downpipes.
+One of the biggest restrictions on the BMW N54 powered 135i, 335i and 535i is the factory catted downpipes.
 Downpipes bolt directly to the turbochargers and the factory catalytic converters create significant back-pressure which results in slower turbo spool.
 Modifying your N54 with catless or high-flow catted downpipes results in faster spool, tremendous power gains, and an aggressive exhaust note.
 Upgraded downpipes are a great modification especially for N54’s that have dual cone intakes.
 Dual cone intakes bring more air into the engine, and the more that flows in, the more that has to flow out.

 N54 Catless Downpipes

 As with any turbocharged car, exhaust backpressure post-turbine, leads to a significant loss in turbo spool and power.
 I don’t want to delve too deep into the boring details of backpressure pre/post turbo, but it is an important relationship that affects turbo spool.
 The drop of pressure from the exhaust gas pre-turbo to post-turbo plays a key role in why a turbo is able to spool.
 A larger pressure drop causes the exhaust gas to accelerate quicker leading to an increase in turbo spool.
 In a perfect world, the best post-turbo exhaust would be no exhaust at all.
 Of course, for those of us daily driving our n54’s on public roads, having no exhaust is likely not a viable option.